Mount Warrenheip

 Mount Warrenheip /wɒrənˈhi:p/ (Wathawarrung: Warrengeep) is an inactive scoria volcanic cone in Victoria, Australia.
 The mountain has an elevation of 746 m AHD.
 A landmark of Dunnstown, the closest town, the mountain is 9 km east of the Ballarat central business district, in the locality of Warrenheip.

-Snow falls on Warrenheip on average 7 days a year.
+Snow falls on Warrenheip on average seven days a year.
 In heavy winters it may be snowcapped for a short period.
 It experiences a climate similar to nearby Ballarat however is often a few degrees colder owing to its elevation and exposure to the wind.

 Mount Warrenheip last erupted around 1,000,000 years ago.
 Along with nearby Mount Buninyong, it is one of only two forested scoria cones in Victoria.

 Location and features

 Steam traction engine, pulling three timber wagons.
-Engine bears the nameplate 'George' and is manufactured by John Fowler Steam Plough Works, Leeds.
+The engine bears the nameplate "George" and is manufactured by John Fowler Steam Plough Works, Leeds.

 Mount Warrenheip is surrounded by farmland.
 The foothills are the location of Kryal Castle and cattle grazing.

 The name Warrenheip originates from the Wathaurong word Warrengeep, meaning "emu's feathers" in reference to the resemblance of the fern like vegetation coverage which once covered it.
 In spring, forget-me-not flowers appear on the slopes.
 Most of the mountain is designated as a nature conservation reserve and there are a small number of koalas and wallabies in residence.

 Hundreds of trees on the mountain have died in recent decades from an unknown cause, predominantly peppermints, manna gums and stringy bark gums.